raymenzel/solar-storms/README.md

 ![screenshot](docs/screenshot.png)

 Currently, only two arguments are supported: `time_begin` and `time_end`.
-These allow uses to filter to only records that exist in that time range by visiting:
+These allow users to filter to only records that exist in that time range by visiting:

 ```
 http://127.0.0.1:5000/api/solar-wind?time_begin=2025-03-06_04:51:00&time_end=2025-03-06_04:55:00